LGBTQ employment discrimination in the United States: Federal employees and law

 Presidents have established certain protections for some employees of the federal government by executive order.
 It was not for years that a president did in fact establish an executive order in order to protect LGBT discrimination in the work force.
 In 1995, President Bill Clinton's Executive Order 12968 establishing criteria for the issuance of security clearances included sexual orientation for the first time in its non-discrimination language: "The United States Government does not discriminate on the basis of race, color, religion, sex, national origin, disability, or sexual orientation in granting access to classified information."
 It also said that "no inference" about suitability for access to classified information "may be raised solely on the basis of the sexual orientation of the employee."
 Clinton's Executive Order 13087 in 1998 prohibited discrimination based on sexual orientation in the competitive service of the federal civilian workforce.
 It applied to employees of the government of the District of Columbia and the United States Postal Service and to civilian employees of the armed forces, but not to certain excepted services, such as the Central Intelligence Agency, National Security Agency, and the Federal Bureau of Investigation.
 Clinton acknowledged its limitations in a statement:

 At the start of 2010, the Obama administration included gender identity among the classes protected against discrimination under the authority of the Equal Employment Opportunity Commission (EEOC).
 It was Obama's wish to further attend to LGBT civil rights not only through legislation, but also the executive branch.
 In 2012 the Equal Employment Opportunity Commission ruled that Title VII of the Civil Rights Act of 1964 does not allow gender identity-based employment discrimination because it is a form of sex discrimination.
 In 2015, the Equal Employment Opportunity Commission concluded that Title VII of the Civil Rights Act of 1964 does not allow sexual orientation discrimination in employment because it is a form of sex discrimination.

 In March 2018, the Sixth Circuit Court of Appeals ruled in EEOC v.
 RG & GR Harris Funeral Homes that transgender people are protected by federal sex discrimination laws.
 By August of that year, 16 states had joined an amicus brief asking the U.S. Supreme Court to reconsider the ruling.
-The Supreme Court has agreed to hear the case as R.G. & G.R.
+The Supreme Court agreed to hear the case as R.G. & G.R.
 Harris Funeral Homes Inc. v.
-Equal Employment Opportunity Commission during the 2019-2020 term.
+Equal Employment Opportunity Commission and in a 6–3 decision on June 15, 2020, the Court held that Title VII protections pursuant to § 2000e-2(a)(1) did extend to cover sexual orientation and gender identity.